 4. Yarrangobily Caves Thermal Pool

-If you’re looking for a naturally fed hot spring the Yarrangobily Caves Thermal Pool won’t disappoint.
-At the location you’ll find two pools — the larger one about 20 meters long and heated to a consistent 27 degrees all year round and a smaller kiddie pool around 10 meters long which spills over from the larger pool.
-It’s not just a dip in the pool that is an incentive to plan a weekend getaway.
-The pools are surrounded by lush greenery, clear blue skies, local wildlife and clear blue waters.
-No wonder it’s currently taken over social media.
+If you’re looking for a naturally fed hot spring the Yarrangobily Caves Thermal Pool is the answer.
+At the hidden location, you’ll find two pools — the larger one about 20 meters long and heated to a consistent 27 degrees all year round and a smaller kiddie pool around 10 meters long which spills over from the larger pool.
+The pools are surrounded by lush greenery, clear blue skies, local wildlife and clear blue waters in case you needed an incentive to escape the city.

 SEE ALSO: This Tranquil Thermal Pool In NSW Is Well Worth The Road Trip